chrisrzhou/surveyless/survey/questions/12_slider_fun.md

 ---
 id: 12
 text: How much fun are you having with the slider input?
-questionType: SINGLE_CHOICE
+questionType: SLIDER
-choiceType: HORIZONTAL_RADIO
+choiceType: null
-choices: [Yes, No]
+choices: [This is lame, It's okay, Pretty fun, Woohoo!]
+sliderMinValue: 0
+sliderMaxValue: 100
+sliderStepValue: 5
 additionalComments: true
 ---

-## TODO Slider Question Overview
+## Slider Question Overview

 A slider question provides a more open format for collecting numerical inputs.
-A slider input with min and max values is the most common way for users to provide their answers.

 Here are some example slider questions:

 > What percentage of time do you spend coding? (percentage based, values: 0% to 100%)